amazon-ion/ion-docs/guides/symbols-guide.md

 <a name="fn3">3</a>:
-Unlike symbols with unknown text resolved from shared symbol tables, symbols with with unknown text resolved from local symbol tables can NEVER have defined text because the local symbol table is included in the encoding and its symbol ID mappings are immutable.
+Unlike symbols with unknown text resolved from shared symbol tables, symbols with with unknown text resolved from local symbol tables can **never** have defined text because the local symbol table is included in the encoding and its symbol ID mappings are immutable.
 Therefore, there is no need to preserve the local symbol IDs of SymbolTokens representing such symbols.
 Treating them equivalently